rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 ### Update Contributor `PUT` `/api/v1/project/[project_id]/contributor/[contributor_id]`

 Updates the name and email of the specified contributor.
 This can only be performed by the project owner.
 The contributor corresponding to the owner of the project cannot be updated.
+If the email for the contributor being updated is registered as a user, their profile will be connected to the project.

 #### Request